Bot filtering

 Most bots operate server-side, but advanced ones also execute client-side code.
 Since we support both server- and client-side rendering, bots can fetch and render your defined content, inflating monthly visitor counts and polluting tracking data.

-Our bot exclusion features address this by restricting bot access to experiences and blocking bot-generated server-side events, minimizing their impact on experiments and ensuring cleaner, more accurate metrics.
+Our bot exclusion features address this by restricting bot access to experiences and blocking bot-generated events, minimizing their impact on experiments and ensuring cleaner, more accurate metrics.

 Croct's mascot amazed